cristinaStratan1/SA-project/README.md

 				client.disconnect();
 			}

 Import this code by clonning the git link and run in any java IDE.
-Once the code is running, the messages are going to be published on "hello-mqqt" topic and you can view the incoming data by creating a subscriber.
+Once the code is running, the messages are going to be published on "hello-mqtt" topic and you can view the incoming data by creating a subscriber.